linydub/azureml-greenai-txtsum/research_project/in-progress/experiments.md

 ### **Setup:**

 We will be running our training experiments using the AzureML platform.
-Compute cost on AzureML is calculated by the SKU hourly cost and training duration.
+Compute cost on AzureML is calculated by the SKU hourly price and training duration.

 AzureML SKU: ND40rs_v2 (NVIDIA V100 32GB x 8)
 Reference model: Bart-Large